SwikritiT/kubernetes-practice/notes/kubernetes.md

 ## Volumes

 The Kubernetes volumes, in technical terms emptyDir volumes, are shared filesystems inside a pod, this means that their lifecycle is tied to a pod.

+## Persistent Volumes

+- A Persistent Volume (PV) is a cluster-wide resource, that represents a piece of storage in the cluster that has been provisioned by the cluster administrator or is dynamically provisioned.
+Persistent Volumes can be backed by various types of storage such as local disk, NFS, cloud storage, etc.
+- PVs have a lifecycle independent of any individual pod that uses the PV.
+This means that the data in the PV can outlive the pod that it was attached to.